If you’re used to using manual settings and love SX-70, you’re bound to have thought at least once about getting a Polaroid with manual control.

 The next benefit is manual control over the exposure.
 If you’re the type of photographer who hates leaving exposure up to the camera, then you’ll feel right at home using the MiNT SLR670.
 This is the only instant camera that makes it easy to create long exposures for landscape photography, using MiNT’s Time Machine module that sits in the flash port of the SX-70.

-The Time Machine gives the user full control over the camera’s exposure in 1-stop increments from Bulb to 1/2000th of a second.
-It’s important to note, however, that this camera doesn’t actually have a real 1/2000th shutter speed, but instead closes the aperture to reduce light.
+The Time Machine gives photographers full control over the camera’s exposure in 1-stop increments from Bulb to 1/2000th of a second.
+An important note: The SX-70 camera doesn’t actually have a real 1/2000th shutter speed, but instead closes the aperture to reduce light.

 Certain models, like the SLR670-x, also allow for the use of off-camera flash using a sync port on the side of the MiNT Time Machine module, which opens up some incredible creative opportunities that were never before possible with an SX-70.